iceywhite/3320GroupWork/README.md

 In order to initially achieve the above-mentioned purpose.
 We decided to use the Twitter sentiment corpus, using different feature sets and machine learning classifiers to determine the best combination for Twitter sentiment analysis.
 We also experimented with various pre-processing steps like - punctuations, emoticons, twitter specific terms and stemming.
 We investigated the following features - unigrams, bigrams, trigrams and negation detection.
 We finally train our classifier using various machine-learning algorithms -  Linear Regression , Decision Trees, Random Forest and Naive Bayes

-2- Q：Comment on the important parts of your code
+2- Q：Comment on the important parts of your code <br>
 A：We have added comments to the code block

-3- Q：
+3- Q：Show the parts of the code that you wrote and the parts that you imported from other resources.
+For instance, you can show that by the comments  <br>
-A：
+A：We read a lot of literature and referenced some previous experience in preprocessing and models.
+We also refer to the experience and code implementation of some similar projects, and most of the code is completed by ourselves.

-4- Q: Show whether you have done any data preprocessing
+4- Q: Show whether you have done any data preprocessing <br>
 A: The next step will show this

 Data Preprocess